Dewey Martin (musician): Medicine Ball

 Martin then recorded five tracks with the TCB Band for RCA.
 Two of the songs – a cover of Alan O'Day's "Caress Me Pretty Music" and a cover of Joe Cocker and Chris Stainton's "There Must Be A Reason" were put out as a single in early 1971.
-In June of that year Martin traveled to Bakersfield, California, where he judged a Battle of the Bands sponsored by a local radio station.
-There he spotted the Bill Shaw Madness, whose members included, in addition to Shaw (guitar and vocals), Mark Yeary (piano, organ and vocals), Lew Wilcox (bass and vocals), Daddy Ray Arvizu (saxes), and Eric Griffin (drums).
-That night Martin tapped Madness as his backup band, intending to tour in support of the material he had recorded for RCA.
-Following several months of rehearsal and two Bakersfield performances, creative differences led to Martin's return to Los Angeles.
 After producing an album for Truk in late 1971, Martin retired from the music industry to become a car mechanic.
-By the mid 1970s he was back in hometown Ottawa, living with his mother and taking an interest in the career of a local group, Maxwell Train.
-Together with Toronto-based Bruce Palmer, he sought to introduce the group to US industry contacts, but nothing substantial came of the project - though Martin remained in the US.
+By the mid-1970s he was back in hometown Ottawa, living with his mother.